Gogarten-Lab/CTAG-GATC-frequencies/README.md

 Perl script to measure frequency and distribution of CTAG and GATC motifs in DNA The script analyses nucleotide fasta formated files.
 One sequence per file.
 The script works on all files that end on .fna present in the directory where the scrip is located.
-(you can change this in line
+(you can change the extension in line 18).

 To invoke the script move to the dirctory and type "perl MultipleGenomeScan_CTAG_GATC_Table.pl